Levinders/Outfit-Oasis-sales-and-customer-analysis-/README (1).md

 # Project Structure

 ### 1. Database
   * **Table Creation:** A table named retail_sales is created to store the sales data.
 The table has columns for transaction ID, sale date, sale time, customer ID, gender, age, product category, quantity sold, price per unit, cost of goods sold (COGS), and total sale amount.
-Sales data was imported from the db to this table.
+Sales data was imported from the DB to this table.

 ```sql